 As part of the PCICS curriculum, students are required to complete a practicum during their course of study.
 The practicum seeks to provide students with the opportunity to acquire and develop on-the-job work-ready skills for future roles in the workforce.
 Through the practicum, the students will be able to apply the competencies acquired during PCICS into the workplace context.

-Students may choose to either enrol into an internship programme or embark on a work-based project for one term.
+Students may choose to either enrol into an internship programme or embark on a work-based project in their final term.
 Alternatively, students who wish to work during the entire duration of their PCICS candidature may opt for the Work Experience Programme.

 The WEP aims to offer students with practical vocational experience through a 10 to 12 months work placement.
 In addition to providing students with opportunity to acquire and develop work-ready skills, the WEP also seeks to provide opportunity for students to earn an income while enrolled in PCICS.

 Students who desire employment throughout their PCICS candidature should opt for this module.
-The WEP module commences in Term 1.
+The WEP module commences as early as your enrolment into PCICS, subject to organisation host's internal processes.

 The internship offers students with a minimum 2 months of work experience.
 Students will be matched to selected internship positions in the religious or adjacent sectors.

 Students who desire to seek exposure to the workplace environment should opt for the internship module.
-Students may choose to complete this module in Term 2 or Term 4.
+Students are to complete this module in their final term.

 Are you currently undergoing an internship?
 Are you employed during your PCICS candidature?
 The work-based project module allows students to utilise their current employment as fulfilling the work-based project requirement, subject to approval.
 Students are required to submit a application, stating their current job industry and work portfolio for Muis Academy’s consideration.